flohop/jetBrainsInternshipProject/README.md

 exist in these objects, I decided to use a NoSQL database to avoid the overhead of using an SQL database such as Postgresql.

 For each meme template, the x and y coordinates and the width and height of each textbox where text can be entered is saved.
+Additionally, the name of the template is saved, so that it can be accessed.
+In the future, if the images where not saved locally but on a service such as Amazon S3, the only thing  that would need to be changed is the ``template-location``.

 **Example document**